-Please remember to refer to our website at http://rsfschool.net to find the most up-to-date information and to
+Please remember to refer to our website at https://rsfschool.net to find the most up-to-date information and to view calendar updates.

 We believe that academic honesty and personal integrity are fundamental components of a student’s educational experience.
 We expect that students will demonstrate academic honesty at all times by:

 • Writing their own essays and research reports